domnguyen/Discord-Bot/README.md

 # Discord-Bot
 A Discord C#/.NET Bot

 This Discord bot is a chat and voice coded in C#.
-This bot currently is still in development, and will be sourced for public use towards the beginning of January 2018.
+This bot currently is still in development, further changes to come.

 This bot is built to be run on any .NET Framework compatible machine.
-It is meant for single server usage due to the heavy amount of resouces the voice part consumes.
+It is meant for single server usage due to the heavy amount of resources the voice part consumes.

-This bot was built specifically for a single Mobile Game, Unison League, but is being expanded for a more general use.

 ## To Install: